Queensland Heritage Register

-The Queensland Heritage Register is a heritage register, a statutory list of places in Queensland, Australia that are protected by Queensland legislation, the Queensland Heritage Act 1992.
+The Queensland Heritage Register is a statutory list of places in Queensland, Australia that are protected by Queensland legislation; chiefly, the Queensland Heritage Act 1992.
 It is maintained by the Queensland Heritage Council.
 As at 5 April 2020 there are 1790 places on the Queensland Heritage Register, including the Story Bridge in Brisbane and the Ross River Meatworks Chimney in Townsville.

 Criteria

 For a place to be entered in the register, it must be nominated and then go through a process of assessment.
 There are three categories for inclusion: